freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/binary-agents/index.md

 ## Code Explanation

-*   Find all groups of one digit followed by one other character
+*   Find all groups of one or more digits followed by one other character
 *   Replace with a string created from the specified sequence of UTF-16 code units

 ## Relevant Links